gitcommitshow/gcs-cli/README.md

 # gcs-cli

-- [x] Volunteers are listed: API and locally.
+- [x] Volunteers are listed: API and locally
-- [x] Speakers is also the same.
+- [x] Speakers is also the same

 ### Streaming